How to disable Process-based commands

 In May 2025, an update to Antivirus software products owned by Gen Digital, including Norton, AVG, and Avast, began reporting these wrapping scripts as a virus.
 Unfortunately, this false positive inhibits CDM+ functions and renders CDM+ incompatible with Gen Digital antivirus products.

 Ideally, Gen Digital would resolve the false positive, but this is not guaranteed.
-Therefore, Suran has developed an alternative interface to execute system commands via direct process control.
-Because system integration is fundamental to the CDM+ code base and used in a wide variety of application functions, direct process control must be explicitly enabled.
+Therefore, Suran developed an alternative interface to execute system commands via direct process control.

-To enable direct process control in CDM+:
+To disable direct process control in CDM+:

-Ensure CDM+ 12.3.0 Beta 11 or later is installed
+Ensure CDM+ 12.3.0 Beta 13 or later is installed

 Ensure CDM+ is not running